SocketLabs Onboarding Experience

 I designed a low-fidelity sketch where users can enter and manage their sending domains.
 Since the health of a sending domain is critical to successful email delivery, the interface surfaces a clear status table that displays:

-Authorization status (SPF, DKIM, DMARC alignment)
+Authorization status (SPF, DKIM, DMARC alignment

-Engagement indicators
+Encryption status, Engagement indicators

 This view brings domain health front and center, helping users stay aware of potential issues and maintain strong deliverability.